ankittrehan2000/spring-department-api/README.md

 * Tests were created using Mockito and JUnit.

 * Mockito allows to create a "mock" entity and not mess with real objects/data
+* Java bean is a standard for classes